 These ports can also be used for high-speed Thunderbolt 3 capable hard drives for up to 40GB/s data transfer speeds.
-External GPUs will also work with these ports for even more graphic performance while at a desk.
+External GPUs also work with these ports for even more graphic performance while at a desk.

 The wireless capabilities remain the same with Bluetooth 5 and 802.11ac Wi-Fi.
 The omission of WiFi 6 is noted, considering the iPhone 11 and iPad Pro both have the standard.

-The MacBook Air ships with macOS Catalina.
+The early 2020 MacBook Air shipped with macOS Catalina.

 A teardown revealed that the new keyboard wasn't the only new addition to the design.
 The battery and trackpad connect via a cable, so now battery repair can take place without removing the logic board.
 This means the laptop is much more repairable than its previous generation.

-2020 MacBook Air Pricing
+MacBook Air Pricing